Game day recycling: University of Colorado

-Program

-The CU game day recycling program’s accomplishments, which were outlined in its report to the EPA's GameDay Challenge includes having an 80-90 percent diversion, no public trashcans, about 25 attended zero-waste stations, more than 90 percent compostable or recyclable packaging and high and broad support.
-The program involves its vendors for large events, encouraging them to provide packaging made with eco-friendly materials, compost their food waste, use bulk condiment dispensers, instruct their employees in proper recycling practices and track and report their annual progress.
-Ralphie’s Green Stampede also provided equipment, signage and posters to encourage and facilitate recycling.
+The CU game day recycling program’s accomplishments, which were outlined in its report to the EPA's GameDay Challenge include having an 80-90 percent diversion, no public trashcans, about 25 attended zero-waste stations, more than 90 percent compostable or recyclable packaging and high and broad support.
+The program involves its vendors for large events, encouraging them to provide packaging made with eco-friendly materials, compost their food waste, use bulk condiment dispensers, instruct their employees in proper recycling practices, and track and report their annual progress.
+Ralphie’s Green Stampede also provided equipment, signage, and posters to encourage and facilitate recycling.